 -1 bunch dark purple sweet pea

 Begin by placing 3 flowers in your hand and then adding more flowers, going around the bouqet to maintain a round shape.
 Finish by winding stretchy floral tape around your stems to keep them together.
 Then wrap lavender ribbon to cover the tape, and pin with a pearl headed pin to hold the ribbon in place.
 Then cut two lengths of ribbon, lavender and purple/red, and wrap around the bouquet and tie into a bow.
 And now you have a perfect spring bouquet!

-Hellebore is such a lovely and delicate flower, its definitely one of my favorite winter flowers (though it is avaliable in limited quantities right now through Florabundance).
+Hellebore is such a lovely and delicate flower, its definitely one of my favorite winter flowers (flowers can be purchased at Fabulous Florals).
 The delicate purple freckles and its loose, slightly droopy stance makes it perfect for loose garden-y arrangements.